code-for-india/Tech-geeks/README.md

 Kindly follow these steps

 1. Clone the repository using git clone
-2. Run WAMP or any other similar to run the project.
+2. Run WAMP or any other similar server for PHP to run the project.

-Documentation
+3. Use "web" folder for working on web part of the project.
+4. Use "android" folder for working on android part of the project.
 Technologies Used : AngularJS,Php.

-Hosted API's:
+ API's:

+ All API's code is available in "API" folder inside "web" folder